Languages

 How to pay for parking tickets in Iceland?

 Paying for any received parking tickets in Iceland is a very easy task, although it may take up some of your precious time while traveling in Iceland, you will save some money by doing it yourself.
-To pay for the ticket, you can simply go to any of the local banks with the ticket and pay it from there.
-If any tickets go on unpaid, the car rental company can match the ticket to your rental and they will charge you for it as well as a service fee that can range from 3 - 6.000 ISK.
+To pay for the ticket, you can visit the parking authorities' website.

 What payment methods are accepted for parking?